 - Paving slabs – £70 (you can get cheaper but we needed to match the ones we already had)

 The End Result

-We’ve spent another £50 or so on plants and bits & pieces so altogether the garden makeover has cost us approximately £350, which I don’t think is bad at all for such a drastic change.
+We have spent another £50 on plants and bits & pieces so altogether the garden makeover has cost us approximately £350, which I don’t think is bad at all for such a drastic change.

-If you don’t have access to free materials try Gumtree – there’s lots of people trying to get rid of old materials for free or very cheap just so they don’t have to take them to the tip!
+If you don’t have access to free materials try Gumtree – there are lots of people trying to get rid of old materials for free or very cheap just so they don’t have to take them to the rubbish tip.